MPhil Syllabus & Subjects 2025: Download Semester-wise PDF, Important Books

 This degree is earned after the completion of your undergraduate degree.
 However, it is not just a postgraduate degree.
 Instead, it is often made available to postgraduate students interested in participating in advanced academic research.

-List of Subjects Covered in M.Phil Chemistry
+List of M.Phil Chemistry Subjects

 Given below is a list of subjects covered as part of their syllabus.

-Typical Core Subjects for M.Phil
+Core MPhil Subjects

-If you want to pursue an M.Phil degree in a domain of your choice, you need to study the following core subjects:
+If you want to pursue an M.Phil degree in a domain of your choice, you need to study the following core subjects -

 Subject Title |